 Warren Buffett once said, “It takes 20 years to build a reputation and five minutes to ruin it.”
 Five minutes might be generous in the digital age.
 For better or worse, ideas take on a life of their own online and spread like wildfire.
 Sometimes, that’s wonderful, like when one of your favorite posts goes viral.
 Other times, it’s going to hurt.
 However, having a digital crisis management plan will help you cope with the issue at hand and recover from it faster.
-Give me a few minutes and I’ll walk you through the basics.
+In this guide, I’ll show you how to plan ahead so your brand is ready to respond quickly and confidently in a digital crisis.

 What is a Digital Crisis?